Tzouela/E-commerce-app-1/readme.md

 ```cd back-end && npm install```
 ```cd front-end && npm install```

-3. Create a .gitignore file and exclude your node modules and .env file(example .env above)
+3. Create a .gitignore file and exclude your node modules and .env file.

 4. Create a .env file and copy the example .env and configure own database credentials.